- Why (from the user's perspective)?

 One major reason most dapps don’t have standalone mobile apps today is because it’s hard for developers to build mobile Ethereum dapps.
 There isn’t much good tooling for it.
 This SDK provides that tooling so that developers can focus on the "business logic" for their dapp.

-Developers shouldn't need to reinvent the wheel for each new dapp: account and private key generation, linking to another wallet or adding meta-transaction support, etc. Let the Tasit SDK handle those parts for you.
+Developers shouldn't need to reinvent the wheel for each new dapp: account and private key generation, linking to another wallet or adding meta-transaction support, etc. Let Tasit handle those parts for you.

-There's no reason building an Ethereum dapp should feel much different for the front-end developer than building an app using Firebase as the back end - with the Tasit SDK, that's the case.
+There's no reason building an Ethereum dapp should feel much different for the front-end developer than building an app using Firebase as the back end - with Tasit, that's the case.

 If you want to see the Ethereum ecosystem grow, mobile is critical for making that happen, because that's where all the users are.

 Tasit will serve as "proof of decentralization" for the dapps we support.
 Vitalik Buterin once tweeted 'One simple litmus test for whether or not a blockchain project is truly decentralized: can a third party independently make a client for it, and do everything that the "official" client can?'.
 We agree.
 It's time for major decoupling of "back end" and front end.